Revisiting Long-term Time Series Forecasting: An Investigation on Linear Mapping: Results

-In this section, we first evaluate the performance of different models on real-world datasets, and then examine the scenarios with multiple periods among various channels.
+In this section, we first evaluate the performance of different models on real-world datasets, and then explore the the limitations encountered when linear models confront complex scenarios.

-\subsection{Comparison on Real-world Datasets}
+\subsection{Comparison on real-world datasets}

-Table~\ref{tab:2} provides statistical information of those six real-world datasets.
-We perform experiments using three latest competitive baselines: PatchTST~\cite{PatchTST2022Nie} (ICLR 2023), TimesNet~\cite{wu2023timesnet} (ICLR 2023), and DLinear~\cite{DLinear2022Zeng} (AAAI 2023).
+We perform experiments using three latest competitive baselines: PatchTST~\cite{PatchTST2022Nie}, TimesNet~\cite{wu2023timesnet}, and DLinear~\cite{DLinear2022Zeng}.
 Given that RevIN significantly improves the forecasting performance, we add two simple baselines, RLinear and RMLP with two linear layers and a ReLU activation, for a fairer comparison.
-Table~\ref{tab:3} provides an overview of forecasting results for all benchmarks.

-However, these well-designed models are not better than our proposed two simple baselines.
-It is likely that the success of these models is due to the learning of periodicity via linear mapping and efficiency of reversible normalization.
-Interestingly, we have noticed that RLinear does not perform significantly better than complex models on datasets with a large number of channels, such as Weather and ECL, which will be studied in the next section.
+Table~\ref{tab:2} provides an overview of forecasting results for all benchmarks.
+However, the two well-designed large models, PatchTST and TimesNet, do not exhibit a significant improvement over simple linear baselines.
+It is probable that the effectiveness of these models can be attributed to their ability to learn periodicity through affine mapping and the efficiency of reversible normalization.
+The comparison between RLinear and DLinear also highlights the limitations in disentanglement.
+Notably, we have observed that RLinear fails to outperform complex models on datasets with a substantial number of channels, such as Weather and ECL, which will be studied in the following section.